Coleus: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Forskolin reduces intraocular pressure in patients with or without glaucoma by stimulating the activity of adenylate cyclase, an enzyme that produces cAMP in response to external signals, with cAMP being the messenger responsible, among other things, for metabolism regulation and cellular communication.
+Forskolin reduces intraocular pressure in patients with or without glaucoma by stimulating the activity of adenylate cyclase, an enzyme that produces cAMP in response to external signals; cAMP is the messenger responsible, among other things, for regulating metabolism and cell communication.

 Usages associés